About the Sunshine Coast

 The Sunshine Coast is split into two main areas: the Northern Sunshine Coast and the Southern Sunshine Coast.
 They are separated by a large inlet but are connected by car ferry (between Earls Cove and Saltery Bay) and by air.

-The South Coast and the North Coast are home to several communities and islands.
+The South Coast and the North Coast are home to several communities and islands, including Gibsons, Sechelt, and Powell River.
 Consider spending some time in multiple communities during your stay to gain a deeper connection to the Coast and understand it better as a whole.

 First Nations